CodeAsm/teeny-linux/README.md

 __select arch support comming__ this feature is being worked on.
 I want 1 scritp to do all, altho I might consider building the crosstools externaly. so you might need to run that first.

+A temporarely ARM target inside crosstools is in the work. requires arm-none-eabi- set of build tools as well as a fake init static compiled

 # Adding new programs
 TobeDone